buying approaches

 More a maze than market; more a market than a world

-The art world is different.
 It’s populated by all manner of beings—earthly and otherworldly—who participate less in the nuts-and-bolts art business and more in the dizzying whirl of vernissages, air kisses, fairs, and galas.
-Invariably, what gets our attention is a heady elixir of money, celebrity, and power, flavored with fad and fashion.
-Few other industries catapult their stars so quickly and then let them fail so hard.
+Invariably, what gets our attention is a heady elixir of money, celebrity, and power.
+Few other industries catapult their stars so quickly and then let them fail so hard and fast.